Minimally Invasive Glaucoma Surgery (MIGS)

 Every patient is different, but the recovery time is generally about one week.

 2. Does my insurance cover the treatment?

-More insurance programs are recognizing the value of MIGS procedures.
+More insurance programs are recognizing the value of minimally invasive glaucoma surgery (MIGS) procedures.
 Some procedures are covered, while some procedures are in the beginning stages of getting approval.
 Each insurance company is different.
 Our billing department will work with you and your insurance company to determine the level of coverage.

-3. What is the difference between MIGS and traditional Glaucoma Surgery?
+3. What is the difference between minimally invasive glaucoma surgery (MIGS) and traditional glaucoma surgery?

 Both surgeries are incision based, therefore they carry some small risk of infection as well as other risks of intra ocular surgery.
-Generally, bleeding from MIGS is much less than traditional surgery because the incisions are smaller.
+Generally, bleeding from minimally invasive glaucoma surgery (MIGS) is much less than traditional surgery because the incisions are smaller.
 Traditional surgery uses a larger incision in order to create greater access to the eye.
 This allows the eye surgeon to reduce the eye pressure the maximum possible amount.
 Traditional glaucoma surgery remains the gold standard for severe glaucoma where maximum pressure reduction is required to save the vision.